-Visit the Golden Gate Bridge with its 748 foot towers and sweeping cables.
+Visit the Golden Gate Bridge with its 748-foot towers and sweeping cables.
 The bridge was finished in 1937 and is now one of the most photographed bridges in the world.
 Over 10 million people a year visit the bridge.
 Hike the trails of the Golden Gate National Park which are located at both ends of the bridge.
 Or visit the Bridge Café for a healthy snack featuring local cuisine.
-A must is a visit to the Round House which has a photo booth that, with the help of a green screen, will put you a top the south tower or climbing the main cables hundreds of feet above the ground.
+A must is a visit to the Round House which has a photo booth that, with the help of a green screen, will put you atop the south tower or climbing the main cables hundreds of feet above the ground.
 You can also take a personally guided tour and learn the history of the Golden Gate Bridge.
-The best time to visit the Golden Gate Bridge is May/June or September/October as you should be sure to avoid the fog that is common during the summer and winter months.
+The best time to visit the Golden Gate Bridge in May and June or September and October as you should be sure to avoid the fog that is common during the summer and winter months.

-Alcatraz Island also known as “The Rock” can be seen 1 ½ miles off shore of San Francisco.
-This island was once a lighthouse, a military fort, a military prison and a federal prison housing some of the world’s most notorious convicts such as Al “Scarface” Capone and the “Birdman” Robert Stroud.
-Now Alcatraz Island is home to many rare flowers and plants, marine life and thousands of sea birds.
-Make sure you allow at least 2 ½ hours from mainland back to mainland to make sure you have enough time to take the Cellhouse Audio Tour and explore the island and see the historical exhibits.
+Alcatraz Island, also known as “The Rock” can be seen 1 ½ miles offshore of San Francisco.
+This island was once a lighthouse, a military fort, a military prison, and a federal prison housing some of the world’s most notorious convicts such as Al “Scarface” Capone and the “Birdman” Robert Stroud.
+Now Alcatraz Island is home to many rare flowers and plants, marine life, and thousands of sea birds.
+Make sure you allow at least 2 ½ hours from the mainland back to the mainland to make sure you have enough time to take the Cellhouse Audio Tour and explore the island and see the historical exhibits.